-This is, again, a reminder of what happens in Exodus, when Israel worships the golden calf, God threatens to leave the whole community of Israel.
+When Israel worships the golden calf, God threatens to leave the whole community of Israel.
+So, we can sense the nervousness of the people here, the fear.

-So we can sense the nervousness of the people here, the fear.
-It's completely within God's rights to cast the whole of Israel out like He did to Adam and Eve.
+It's completely within God's rights to cast the whole of Israel out, like He did with Adam and Eve.
+That's one side of God's holiness.

-[14:29] That's one side of God's holiness, but we also see the other side.
-Instead of abandoning them, in verse eight to ten, God assures Aaron that he's keeping the priesthood.
+But we also see the other side.
+Instead of abandoning them, in verse 8 to 10, God assures Aaron that He's keeping the priesthood.

-This is the only place in Leviticus where God speaks directly to Aaron instead of through Moses.
+In fact, this is the only place in the book of Leviticus, in the whole book of Leviticus, where God speaks directly to Aaron instead of through Moses.
 And the only place He does that, He speaks words of assurance.

-He explains that Aaron and his sons are not to take wine or other fermented drinks, which is a common practice when people were mourning.
-So that, in verse ten to eleven, so that you can distinguish between the holy and the common, between the unclean and the clean, and so you can teach the Israelites all the decrees the Lord has given them through Moses.
+[15:38] He explains that Aaron and his sons are not to take wine or other fermented drinks, which is a common practice when people were mourning.
+So that, verse 10 to 11, so that you can distinguish between the holy and the common, between the unclean and the clean.

-You see what God is doing here?
-God is reiterating the priestly duties.
+And so you can teach the Israelites all the decrees the Lord has given them through Moses.
+God is reiterating the priestly duties here.

 He is assuring Aaron that he and his remaining sons are still God's priests.

-Instead of casting them out like he did to Adam and Eve, God kept them close.
-And so, even though the prohibition to mourn seems like a punishment, it's actually a display of grace.
+Instead of casting them out like He did to Adam and Eve, God kept them close.

+And so, even though the prohibition to mourn seems like a punishment, it's actually a display of grace, a display of mercy that the priesthood is still maintained.